AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/delegate-signature.md

 ---
-title: Using the delegator role
+title: Using the Delegator Role
 description: Use the delegator role to send a document to an intermediary who can then route the document for signature
 role: User
 product: adobe sign